-- GRemCo has access to and uses independent surveys and consultants as a useful mechanism in facilitating the determination of all the essential components of remuneration and establishing remuneration credibility with shareholders - The Committee reviews its charter annually to determine whether its responsibilities are described adequately and recommends changes to the Board for approval - GRemCo's meetings allow sufficient time for the discussion of substantive matters - GRemCo meeting agendas and related background information are circulated in a timely manner to enable full and proper consideration to be given to the important issues - The committee chairperson reports to the Board on its proceedings after each meeting on all matters within its duties and responsibilities.
+- GRemCo reviewed the Group's approach to fair remuneration and the measures already implemented - GRemCo approved the separation policy which provides guidelines that will facilitate separation with employees as a result of restructuring, the need to optimise Human Capital and/or inject new skills set. - mechanism in facilitating the determination of all the essential components of remuneration and establishing remuneration credibility with shareholders - The Committee reviews its charter annually to determine whether its responsibilities are described adequately and recommends changes to the Board for approval - GRemCo's meetings allow sufficient time for the discussion of substantive matters GRemCo meeting agendas and related background information are circulated in a • timely manner to enable full and proper consideration to be given to the important issues - The committee chairperson reports to the Board on its proceedings after each meeting on all matters within its duties and responsibilities.

-GROUP STRATEGY AND INVESTMENT COMMITTEE (GSIC)
+GROUP STRATEGY AND INVESTMENT COMMITTEE